ShalyX/genlayer-auditor/README.md

 - **70%+ (Gaming Tier)**: Acceptable for social/probabilistic games.

 ---
-*Created by Antigravity in collaboration with the GTN Team.*
+*Created by Shaly in collaboration with the Antigravity Oracle Engine.*